chiragraman/social-processes/README.md

 Note that some dependencies like the Blender3D `mathutils` package need to be installed with pip.
 In case the conda command above fails at first attempt, please try installing the packages listed under `pip` in the YAML file separately.

-## Organization
+## Code Organization

 Here's a brief overview of the main directories in this repo:

-- **artefacts/datasets** : contains the processed and synthesized features, splits, and context sequence indices for the Haggling and Synthetic Glancing datasets.ß
+- **artefacts/datasets** : contains the processed and synthesized features, splits, and context sequence indices for the Haggling and Synthetic Glancing datasets.
 - **data/**: contains code for data generation, preprocessing, loading, and custom type definition used throughout the codebase.
 - **lightning/**: contains the code for the lightning modules, callbacks, and custom classes used in their definition.
 - **models/**: contains pytorch code for the implementation of the components that constitute the Social Process and Neural Process models.
 - **run/**: contains executable scripts for constructing and processing data, and training and evaluating models.
 - **slurm/**: contains a convenience script for deploying tasks on a cluster.
 - **train/**: contains implementations of the loss modules.

 ## Training